Section 8 Application Guide

 If you and your family are struggling with rent or having a hard time finding a safe, clean place to live, it's important to know that you have options.
 Don't lose hope.
-The U.S. government offers programs intended to provide assistance to those who need it most.
-These voucher programs have helped countless individuals and families to maintain or improve their quality of life.
+The U.S. government offers programs to assist those who need it most.
+Section 8 Housing Choice Vouchers, in particular, have helped countless individuals and families to maintain or improve their quality of life.
 You could be eligible for housing assistance right now and not even know it!

 Administered by the U.S. Department of Housing and Urban Development, Section 8 grants offer housing aid and assistance to eligible low-income families across America.
 The program helps those in need by covering a percentage of their housing costs, ensuring that millions of low-income families, elderly and disabled Americans can find secure, healthy housing.

-The process of meeting eligibility requirements and finding a residence is complicated, and may discourage some eligible families.
-The information in this article explains what you will need to do and what documents you will have to present.
+Section 8 is a valuable program that has changed many lives for the better, but it is not perfect.
+Many areas have waiting lists, and it may take years for a new participant to get into the program.
+The process of meeting eligibility requirements and finding a residence is complicated and may discourage some eligible families.
+Still, if you meet the qualifications, it is worth it to apply, even with a waiting period.
+This article explains what you will need to do and what documents you will have to present to apply for Section 8 Housing Choice Vouchers.
 We hope this will make it easier to get through the process and bring deserving families closer to the help they need.

-Section 8 has two common Housing Choice Voucher programs: rent subsidy and mortgage subsidy.
-These programs are intended to support rental or purchase of private housing and you cannot use them in housing projects.
-You may use vouchers for an existing residence or at a new location.
-In both programs the recipient secures the residence, the voucher is paid directly to the landlord/mortgage, and the recipient pays the remaining 30-40% of the cost.
-There are differences in the programs as well: the rent subsidy provides for tenants to rent affordably while the mortgage program allows for recipients to purchase a home.
+Section 8 has two standard Housing Choice Voucher programs: rent subsidy and mortgage subsidy.
+These programs support rental or purchase of private housing.
+You cannot use them in public housing projects.
+You may use vouchers at your existing residence or to move to a new home.
+In both programs the recipient secures the residence, the PHA pays the voucher directly to the property owner or mortgage holder, and the recipient pays the remaining 30-40% of the cost.
+The rent subsidy helps tenants to rent better properties than they could otherwise afford while the mortgage program allows recipients to purchase a home.
 The mortgage program requires an annual income of at least $10,300.

-Income and family composition are the main considerations in determining eligibility.
+Income and family composition are the primary considerations in determining eligibility.
 Income cannot exceed 50% of the published median income for the area.
 By federal law, three out of four vouchers are for families at or below 30% of the median income.
-To learn more, you can go directly to the HUD website by clicking here
+To learn more, please consult our Section 8 Eligibility Guide

 .
 Complete the necessary application and submit required documents.